Radiation Safety Culture in Medicine

 While medical physicists in large part of the world are involved in day-to-day strengthening of safety culture, IOMP’s role has been in:

-- revision of BSS and with its content on Safety Culture
+- Revision of BSS and with its content on Radiation Safety Culture

-- organizing a session in World Congress on Medical Physics & BME, June 2015, Toronto on Implementation of BSS and Safety Culture in Medicine under the lead of Madan Rehani.
+- Organizing sessions in World Congress (WC) on Medical Physics & Bio-Medical Engineering, June 2015 at Toronto on Implementation of BSS and Safety Culture in Medicine, in similar WC in Prague in June 2018 and in International Conference on Medical Physics (ICMP) held in Santiago, Chile in Sept 2019, under the lead of Madan Rehani.
+All these events were in cooperation with IRPA and WHO.

-Further, IOMP along with IRPA and WHO jointly organized following workshops
+Further, IOMP along with IRPA, IAEA and WHO jointly organized following workshops

 The joint Workshop, which is 6th in series of similar workshops was held at Hotel Sheraton San Diego and Marina on 20-21 Feb 2019.
 It was held in conjunction with midyear meeting of the Health Physics Society.